Pavement (band)

-Pavement is an American indie rock band that formed in Stockton, California, in 1989.
-For most of their career, the group consisted of Stephen Malkmus (vocals and guitar), Scott Kannberg (guitar and vocals), Mark Ibold (bass), Steve West (drums) and Bob Nastanovich (percussion and vocals).
+Pavement are an American indie rock band that formed in Stockton, California in 1989.
+For most of their career, the group consisted of Stephen Malkmus (vocals and guitar), Scott Kannberg (guitar and vocals), Mark Ibold (bass), Steve West (drums), and Bob Nastanovich (percussion, synthesizers and vocals).
 Initially conceived as a recording project, the band at first avoided press or live performances, while attracting considerable underground attention with their early releases.
-Gradually evolving into a more polished band, Pavement recorded five full-length albums and ten EPs over the course of their decade-long career, though they disbanded with some acrimony in 1999 as the members moved on to other projects.
-In 2010, they undertook a well-received reunion tour, with another international tour currently ongoing in 2022 and 2023.
+Gradually evolving into a more polished band, Pavement recorded five full-length albums and ten EPs over the course of a decade, though the group disbanded with some acrimony in 1999 as the members moved on to other projects.
+In 2010, Pavement undertook a well-received reunion tour, followed by another international tour from 2022 to 2024.

-Though only briefly attracting mainstream attention with the single "Cut Your Hair" in 1994, Pavement was a successful indie rock band.
+Though only briefly attracting mainstream attention with the single "Cut Your Hair" in 1994, Pavement were a successful indie rock band.
 Rather than signing with a major label as many of their 1980s forebears had done, they remained signed to independent labels throughout their career, including Flying Nun and Matador.
-They have often been described as one of the most influential bands to emerge from the American underground in the '90s.
+Pavement have often been described as one of the most influential bands to emerge from the American underground in the 1990s.
 Some prominent music critics, such as Robert Christgau and Stephen Thomas Erlewine, called them the best band of the 1990s.
-They have achieved a cult following.
+Pavement has achieved a cult following.

 History

-1989–1992: Formation and Slanted and Enchanted
+1987–1992: Formation and Slanted and Enchanted

-Pavement formed in Stockton, California, in 1989 as a studio project of guitarists and vocalists Stephen Malkmus and Scott Kannberg, known originally only as "S.M." and "Spiral Stairs".
-Their debut EPs were the lo-fi releases Slay Tracks: 1933–1969, Demolition Plot J-7, and Perfect Sound Forever.
-They were recorded at Louder Than You Think, the home studio of Stockton local and former hippie Gary Young who also played drums on the recordings.
+Pavement officially formed in Stockton, California, in January 1989 as a studio project of guitarists and vocalists Stephen Malkmus and Scott Kannberg, known originally only as "S.M." and "Spiral Stairs".
+Kannberg had previously started a band of the same name and played one show in 1987 before quickly disbanding.
+The group's debut EPs were the lo-fi releases Slay Tracks: 1933–1969, Demolition Plot J-7, and Perfect Sound Forever.
+They were recorded at Louder Than You Think, the home studio of Stockton local and former hippie Gary Young, who also played drums on the recordings.
 Upon first hearing the duo's songs, Young was quoted as saying, "this Malkmus idiot is a complete songwriting genius".

-During this time the band was often compared to English rock band the Fall.
+During this time the band were often compared to English rock band the Fall.
 Kannberg stated in a 1992 interview that he preferred Minneapolis rock band the Replacements.
 The Fall singer Mark E. Smith claimed that Pavement were a "rip-off" and that they did not "have an original idea in their heads"; other members of the Fall have been more positive.

-After the release of Slay Tracks, a new drummer, Jason Fawkes, was drafted to replace Young.
-However, after just one tour and a handful of recording sessions, when it became apparent that Fawkes and Malkmus did not get along, Young was reinstated.
-Malkmus later described Fawkes as "this depressed guy who might assassinate me one day...
+After the release of Slay Tracks, a new drummer, Jason Turner, was drafted to replace Young.
+However, after just one tour and a handful of recording sessions, when it became apparent that Turner and Malkmus did not get along, Young was reinstated.
+Malkmus later described Turner as "this depressed guy who might assassinate me one day...
 He's very competitive."
 Around the same time, Bob Nastanovich was incorporated into the live Pavement band as an auxiliary percussionist.
 Malkmus had been roommates with Nastanovich in New York City.